Harsh-Sinha/triton-kernel-fusion/README.md

       `compile_commands.json` into the "Compile Commands" textbox.

 # Add triton binaries to your path variable
-Once you have succesfully built you will have the following to your environment path.
+Once you have succesfully built you will have to add the following to your environment path.

 `/full/path/to/your/triton/root/dir/python/build/cmake.OS-ARCH-cpython-VERSION/bin`